johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

 When you start a game, the emulator automatically captures all your mouse and keyboard input.
 What this means is your Windows mouse pointer disappears, and all mouse events and keyboard button presses are sent to the emulated Amiga instead of Windows.
-In windowed mode, input capturing is indicated by the the following text in the WinUAE window's title bar:
+In windowed mode, input capturing is indicated by the following text in the WinUAE window's title bar:

 ```